htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 Bugs Fixed:

-- Fixed bug where the *condor_shadow* would crash during job removal :jira:`1585`
+- Fixed bug where the *condor_shadow* would crash during job removal.
+  :jira:`1585`

+- Fixed a bug where if the docker command emitted warnings to stderr, the startd would not correctly advertise the amount of used image cache.
+  :jira:`1645`

 - Fixed a bug where *condor_history* would fail if the job history file doesn't exist.